jadijadi/lpic1book/1033_perform_basic_file_management.md

 Removes (Deletes) **files**.

 ### General notes
 Normally, the cp command will copy a file over an existing copy, if the existing file is writable.
 On the other hand, the `mv` will not move or rename a file if the target exists.
-You can overcome this using the ````-f```` switch.
+Although this is highly dependent on your systems configuration.
+But in all cases you can overcome this using the ````-f```` switch.

 - ````-f```` (--force) will cause cp to try overwrite the target.
 - ````-i```` (--interactive) will ask Y/N question (deleting / overwriting).